Arsenal odds to finish in Premier League top four: Prediction, best players and stats

 Arsenal’s top Premier League Golden Boot contender: Kai Havertz

-He’s endured a couple of barren runs, but Kai Havertz remains Arsenal’s go-to man in attack.
-He has played in midfield at times which has also hampered his scoring numbers.
-Nonetheless, Havertz has scored nine goals in the Premier League this season, more than any other Arsenal player.
-His most recent outing saw him grab a goal and assist in a 5-1 thrashing of Manchester City.
+Kai Havertz could return from injury before the season is up, but he missed a big chunk due to injury.
+And the German’s absence has been telling.
+He’s endured a couple of barren runs, but the German remained Arsenal’s go-to man in attack.
+He did play in midfield at times, which also hampered his scoring numbers.
+Nonetheless, Havertz has scored nine goals in the Premier League this season, still more than any other Arsenal player.

-The German sits first among the Arsenal squad for shots (52), shots on target (21) and Expected Goals (9.43).
-There is also the quirk that Havertz hasn’t scored outside of London in the Premier League this season, with seven goals at the Emirates alongside two away goals in the capital.
+The German still sits joint-second among the Arsenal squad shots on target (21) and top for non-penalty Expected Goals (9.47).
+There is also the quirk that Havertz didn’t outside of London in the Premier League this season, with seven goals at the Emirates alongside two away goals in the capital.

 Arsenal’s primary playmaker: Bukayo Saka

 Bukayo Saka was running away with things at the top of the Playmaker Award charts.
 The Englishman was the first to hit double figures for assists in the Premier League this season, registering 10.
-But his creativity has had to take a break with Saka currently out injured.
+But his creativity had to take a break with Saka missing a bit part of the season through injury.

 Arsenal’s card magnet & top tackler: Thomas Partey

 Thomas Partey has been utilised in two different positions this season, and they’re both tackle-heavy.
 Of course, his main position is as a defensive midfielder, but Partey has also featured as a fill-in right-back.
-As a result, Partey leads Arsenal for tackles with 64.
-He’s also second for fouls (29), behind only Kai Havertz (36).
-But, Partey’s tackles and fouls don’t exactly convert to yellow cards, with just two in the Premier League this season.
+As a result, Partey leads Arsenal for tackles with 80 and fouls on 40.
+But, Partey’s tackles and fouls don’t exactly convert to yellow cards, with just four in the Premier League this season.

 Arsenal’s rising star: Ethan Nwaneri